Exact simulation of the GHZ distribution: Convex decomposition of the GHZ distribution

-in which the coefficients $\cos^{2}(\theta/2)$ and $\sin^{2}(\theta/2)$ depend only on the equatorial part of the measurements, whereas the sub-distributions depend only on their real part.
+in which the coefficients $\cos^2(\theta/2)$ and $\sin^2(\theta/2)$ depend only on the equatorial part of the measurements, whereas the sub-distributions depend only on their real part.
 This decomposition was obtained by one of us~\cite{gra2011mem,gra2012}, albeit in the usual computer science language in which von Neumann measurements are presented as a unitary transformation followed by a measurement in the computational basis.
-For completeness, we give in this Appendix a rough sketch of how this decomposition can be obtained directly in the language of von Neumann measurements.
+For completeness, here we derive this decomposition directly in the language of von Neumann measurements.

-First, we remind the reader of some facts, including some already given in Section~\ref{sampling}.
-We begin with a $2\times 2$ von Neumann measurement, which is a Hermitian idempotent operator $M$ that be written as
+First, let us recall some facts, including some already mentioned in Section~\ref{sampling}.
+We~begin with a $2\times 2$ von Neumann measurement, which can be written as